Nexmo/nexmo-developer/.github/CONTRIBUTING.md

 # Contributing

-Vonage welcomes everybody contributing to Vonage APIs Developer Portal.
+Vonage welcomes everybody contributing to the Vonage APIs Developer Portal.
 These guidelines outline how to contribute reports, bug fixes, features, suggestions and content.

 ### Setup